The Israeli tech ecosystem is the perfect breeding ground for impact-tech to develop and impact investment to thrive

 It is for this reason that Start-Up Nation Central is assisting global players to leverage state-of-the-art Israeli innovation to tackle social and environmental challenges.
 We do this by mapping all elements of the ecosystem and generating insights, as well as cultivating partnerships with corporations, investors, accelerators, and leading NGOs to implement and scale Israeli solutions on the ground.

 Interested in knowing more about Israeli startups working toward the UN Sustainable Development Goals?
-Contact us here for more information.
-In the meantime, keep your eyes on this space for further installments in our new blog series focused on Impact-Tech in Israel.
+Keep your eyes on this space for further installments in our new blog series focused on Impact-Tech in Israel.
+If you are working in this field, contact us here for more information about how Start-Up Nation Central can assist you.